Skip to main content

 The Best Liquors to Serve On the Rocks

-For fans of “whiskey neat”, it’s usually because they prefer drinking premium spirits without worrying about melting ice diluting their favorite single-malt scotch.
-(We say they wouldn’t have to worry about dilution if they were drinking that single malt poured over one of our oversized, 7x filtered Block Ice cubes, but we get it.)
+For “whiskey neat” fans, it’s usually because they prefer drinking premium spirits without worrying about melting ice diluting their favorite single-malt scotch.
+With our 7x filtered Block Ice cubes, diluting your two-finger pour is an irrational fear, but we get it.

 When you have premium liquor in your glass, especially a single-malt scotch or high-end Anejo tequila, you may want to simply sip your spirit as is.